AwalaApp/specs/rs018-algorithms.md

 ## Algorithm Selection

-Relaynet-compliant software SHOULD default to the required algorithms for interoperability reasons, but they MAY allow systems administrators or advanced end users to use algorithms that offer better security guarantees.
+Awala-compliant software SHOULD default to the required algorithms for interoperability reasons, but they MAY allow systems administrators or advanced end users to use algorithms that offer better security guarantees.